Report 2: Student Characteristics and Outcomes

 Demographics and Characteristics

-A majority of Recovery Academy students were male (55%) and Black, Indigenous or People of Color (53%).
+A majority of Recovery Campus students were male (55%) and Black, Indigenous or People of Color (53%).
 Few students (4%) were English Language Learners.
 When comparing the student population to 2021-22 school district numbers, the breakdowns between white and BIPOC students

 are similar. iii – source

-Students at the Recovery Academy had substantially higher rates of disability and homelessness or transitional living than their peers across the school district.
+Students at the Recovery Campus had substantially higher rates of disability and homelessness or transitional living than their peers across the school district.
 Over one in three had an Individualized Education Plan.
 Close to one in five students received McKinney-Vento services for students experiencing homelessness or transitional living situations (see Figure 3).

 What are the Outcomes of Recovery School Students?